dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-reference-guide/page.md

 Multiple inheritance is allowed as long as all inherited properties of the same name have the same range class.
 If range classes conflict, the schema check fails.

+Both document and subdocument classes observe the same inheritance rules for properties of the class.
+The inheritance model is a directed acyclical graph, DAG, including multiple inheritance of properties to support both property mix-in and taxonomy-style classifications.
+Read more about inheritance further below.

 An example of inheritance of properties and an object meeting this specification:

 #### Code: An example of inheritance